Alec-Aldrine-Lakra/Weather-App/readme.md

 This is a simple weather app created using Node JS and vanilla JS.
-Most of the css styles have been copied.
-I mostly enjoy doing backend as such.
-This app makes use of the openweatherapp Rest API to pull data with the help of city data and display in the browser.
+This app makes use of the openweatherapp Rest API to pull data with the help of city data and display in the browser window.
+I have used the request module which creates a simple http client in node to get data from the API.